The 8 Week Functional Bodybuilding Hybrid Program

 There are two factors that affect recovery, the amount of overall work you do in the gym, and the positive recovery factors, like sleep and nutrition, that you do to prep for the next session.

-I have taken care of the plan portion, ensuring that the total volume and intensity of the program is not too much nor too little, but you can greatly help out your recovery by checking out this article discussing the science behind it.
+I have taken care of the plan portion, ensuring that the total volume and intensity of the program is not too much, nor too little.
+You can greatly help out your recovery by checking out this article discussing the science behind several popular recovery techniques.
+This will keep you from wasting your time with things like cold water immersion, which is terrible for gaining muscle mass.

 If you love fitness and want our three free guides on creating WODs, building strength, and losing fat like an athlete then click here to join the Tier Three Team.
 Over 7,000 already have.

-This is the first 2 weeks of the program, and as you can see we have 4 compound exercises and some accessory work thrown in there as well.
-This pattern will continue for the whole 8 weeks, with modifications to the sets, reps, and exercises as we progress.
+This is the first 2 weeks of the program.
+As you can see, we have 4 compound exercises and some accessory work each session.
+This pattern of main lift and higher rep accessory work, will continue for the whole 8 weeks, with modifications to the sets, reps, and exercises as we progress.

 Week 1.
 Note Reps on the WOD for day two should be 15 DB snatches